Representational harm: Types

 Three prominent types of representational harm include stereotyping, denigration, and misrecognition.
 These subcategories present many dangers to individuals and groups.

 Stereotypes are oversimplified and usually undesirable representations of a specific group of people, usually by race and gender.
 This often leads to the denial of educational, employment, housing, and other opportunities.
 For example, the model minority stereotype of Asian Americans as highly intelligent and good at mathematics can be damaging professionally and academically.

 Representational harm happens when the representation of details teams improves damaging stereotypes, developing social exclusion and prejudice.
 This experience is particularly noticeable in the depiction of marginalised groups, containing people of color, women, LGBTQ+ people, and people with handicaps.
 Media depictions of these groups generally stop working to catch their array and intricacy.
 Instead, they are typically reduced to one-dimensional caricatures, which ultimately continue social prejudices.
 These organised depictions contribute to the help of hazardous stereotypes and the marginalisation of these locations.

 Denigration is the action of unfairly criticizing individuals.
 This frequently happens when the demeaning of social groups occurs.
 For example, when searching for "Black-sounding" names versus "white-sounding" ones, some retrieval systems bolster the false perception of criminality by displaying ads for bail-bonding businesses.
-A system may shift the representation of a group to be of lower social status, often resulting in a disregard from society.
+A system may shift the representation of a group to be of lower social status, often resulting in disregard from society.